-The Open Access agreement concluded with Springer publishers on behalf of the universities in the Netherlands is based on a maximum of 2,080 articles per year.
+The Open Access agreement that the Dutch Universities concluded with Springer is based on a maximum of 2,067 articles per year.
 The possibility to publish Open Access articles in Springer journals was widely used this year.
-As a result, the agreed maximum number of articles has been reached .
+As a result, the agreed maximum has been reached.

 As of today, authors who are to publish their manuscript must be careful when the Open Access option is offered in the Springer portal.
 If authors choose to publish Open Access, they must cover the cost of publication fee themselves.
 No central funding is available to cover these costs and they are not covered by the library budget for national Open Access agreements.

-We advise authors to get in touch with the library at firstname.lastname@example.org so that we can discuss which alternatives are available to make their articles Open Access.
+We advise authors, whose articles are accepted by Springer, to get in touch with the library at email@example.com so that we can discuss which alternatives are available to make their articles Open Access.